The Gophers played with two of the five original starters they began the season with on Friday night in Bloomington, Indiana.

-The Gophers had to turn to their inexperienced bench players to make up for the loss in scoring that comes with three former starters being gone.
+The game was over before it began, as the Gophers had to turn to their inexperienced bench players to make up for the loss in scoring that comes with three former starters being gone.
 Indiana carried the lead throughout the game, and a quick 10-point lead was taken after 7:30 had gone by in the game.

 The first game against Indiana was played in early January against the Hoosiers in Minneapolis.
 It was on the day of Reggie Lynch’s suspension.
 Starting guard Amir Coffey’s shoulder injury was announced before the game.
 The Gophers were without both Coffey and Lynch on Friday, but Dupree McBrayer was also gone with a leg injury, leaving just two of the Gophers original five out on the court.